Coding for Positive Rate in the Source Model Key Agreement Problem: Preliminaries

 Other upper bounds are given in \cite{RennerWolf, Watanabe, ourpaper, keykhosravi}.
 The best known upper bound is \cite{ourpaper}

 See \cite{NewJournalMyself} for a discussion on the computability of this bound.
-The interpretation of $B_1(X;Y\|Z)$ given in \cite{ourpaper} is based on the idea of splitting the secret key into two parts so that only one part is independent of $J$.
+The interpretation of $B_1(X;Y\|Z)$ given in \cite{ourpaper} is based on splitting the secret key into two parts so that only one part is independent of $J$.
 We give a new interpretation of $B_1(X;Y\|Z)$ in Appendix \ref{appendixA}.